pdidev/pdi/plugins/json/README.md

       write: [data1, data2, ...]
 ```

-Note : By default, if not specified a true condition is set so that the variable is written every time PDI is granted read permission.
+Note : By default, if the key "when" is not specified, a true condition is set so that the variable is written every time PDI is granted read permission.
 Examples of those two syntax are given in `example/json.yml`.

 ## Install and test the JSON plugin ! {#json_test_plugin}